 Alongside Coach Murphy giving these boys meaning, the crew themselves have to learn to get along with each other, because of course they do.
 Conflict for the sake of conflict, folks.
 There is Alex, the blond bruiser who wants to make it to the Olympics.
 Chris, the boy with the troubled past who doesn’t want to be there.
 And John, the natural leader who actually buys into Murphy’s dreams.

 Michael Mailer, better known for his producing role in the indie film world, gets behind the camera for this one.
 Heart of Champions, if anything, looks great.
-Mailer gets the camera into the boat and all of the shots in and around the rowing are gorgeously photographed.
+Mailer puts the camera into the boat and all of the shots in and around the rowing are gorgeously photographed.
 The sun sparkles like holiday LEDs on the water.
 The heavens are wide and all-consuming.
 And the crew slices through that dark, watery plane like a vapor trail in the sky.

 Dealing with the downtime of the students and the adversity of their relationships – be those parental or romantic – is when the movie falls flat.
 There is a single scene where a snowfall ignites an insufferably-cliche flirtation, but truly, all the cinematic magic happens on the water.